Fascetta/Radius-Regularization/README.md

 2. Calibration Property and Correlation Analysis
 Once the replication is completed, we will proceed to investigate the calibration properties of the network.
 This will involve:

-* Computing the Expected Calibration Error (ECE) score. https://openreview.net/pdf?id=QRBvLayFXI
+* Computing the Expected Calibration Error (ECE) scores. https://openreview.net/pdf?id=QRBvLayFXI
-* Correlating the confidence with the hyperbolic radius.
+* Correlating the ECE scores with the hyperbolic radius.

 ## Additional Resources
 For further understanding of the hyperbolic radius and its implications, please refer to the provided paper.